eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ### Assignment
-//> Q3-easy) State the average distance from the Boccino for the last two Bocce:
+//> Q3-easy) State the average distance from the Boccino for the last three Bocce:
-> Q3) State the average distance from the Boccino for the last two  _thrown_ Bocce:
+> Q3) State the average distance from the Boccino for the last three  _thrown_ Bocce:

 ### Solution